codahale/veil/docs/src/design/sres.md

 \text{Absorb}(K) \\
 $$

-Third, a 44-byte key $Z$ is extracted from the hash and used to initialize a keyed duplex instance, and the ciphertext
+Third, a 44-byte key $Z$ is extracted from the duplex and used to initialize a keyed duplex instance, and the ciphertext
 $C$ is decrypted as the unauthenticated plaintext $P'$:

 $$